RyanSquared/Astronomy/doc/astronomy.md

 Begins the cqueues loop.
 Returns true if all coroutines peacefully exited;
 returns false otherwise after all coroutines are done.
-If given the breakOnFailure
+If given the break_on_failure option, breaks on the first routine terminated by error.

 **Parameters**

- * *break_on_failure*: A truthy/falsey value to break if a routine fails
+ * *break_on_failure*: A truthy/falsey value to stop the loop if a routine fails

 **Returns**